John-Connor123/Converter-to-belingual-text/README.md

      This program make a Bilingual text from English text and it doesn't need a transcription.
     Just put your file to a directory where program is and answer in questions in console.
     My program do all other work.
+    P.s If you want to run this program - download Run_bilingual_maker.rar

      Program works with txt, epub, fb2 formats.
     But if your file has a fb2 format you should choose your file in the folder window which will open later.